ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="diff-vcloud"></a><br/><br/><br/>

-## The difference with Video Cloud
+## The Difference with Video Cloud

 Video Cloud is a large-scale service scenario, such as cloud live broadcasting, TRTC, IM, cloud on-demand, CDN, Tencent Meeting or ZOOM, which are all super-large-scale systems.